Single Procurement Document (SPD)

 • if it is part of a one stage procedure, it will be issued alongside the other procurement documents and will be assessed on a pass/fail basis

-• If it is part of a two stage procedure, it will be issued alone and the buyer will shortlist the number of suppliers to take through to the second stage.
+• if it is part of a two stage procedure, it will be issued alone and the buyer will shortlist the number of suppliers to take through to the second stage.
 In this instance most of the SPD will be assessed on a pass/fail basis but the buyer may wish to score and weight the technical section.

 SPD Questionnaire